11 Tips skippers needs to know to find the right crew

 Tip #1 for skippers to find the right crew: Plan in advance!

 We all know that anticipation is the key to success on many occasions.
 Well, the same applies to boating.
 If you want to find a crew for mid-July, don’t wait for July 10 to start your search.
 Plan and start talking to your network, your friends, and your family much earlier.
 Most people do not have much time off and need time to plan vacations or breaks.
 Use social media and crew finder services like coboaters.com to connect with potential crew members.

 Tip #2: Explain and describe your sailing plan.

-Tip #3: Define the crewmates you really need.
+Tip #3: Skippers must define the crew you really need.

 Tip #5: Talk to the potential crew.
 Learn to know each other in advance

 Hurray!
 Someone contacted you and is ready to come aboard.
 The best advice is to take time to talk to the person and respond to all the questions.

 Clarify your needs and plans as we explained earlier.

 Crew seekers need to feel safe with you and your boat, you must bring confidence and show your crew that the boat is safe.

 Explain why you know how to manage the experience.